Activity Trails Map

 Pioneer Meadows/Three Ponds Trail

 - Construct a trail along the south boundary of the Three Ponds Wetland Mitigation Bank.
 This trail would connect Division Street at Ninth Avenue to Pioneer Way across from Safeway/Grant County Mall and also provide access to the south side of the Japanese Peace Garden as well as the historic site of the original water source for the town of Neppel.
-The developer of the Pioneer Meadows Apartments is in the process of dedicating the right-of-way for most of the trail, and staff has secured commitments from WSDOT for locating the remaining portions within the wetland bank.
+The developer of the Pioneer Meadows Apartments has dedicated the right-of-way for most of the trail, and staff has secured commitments from WSDOT for locating the remaining portions within the wetland bank as well as a QuadCo grant for a portion of the cost.

 Way Finding Signs for Existing Trails